shuttle-hq/shuttle/www/README.md

 $ vercel --prod
 ```

-will deploy to production and override the current `getsynth.com` page.
+will deploy to production and override the current `shuttle.rs` page.

 ## Testing
 All Synth code block examples should be marked as 'json synth' to automatically run them on the CI.